Fort Nashborough

 Fort Nashborough as it exists today is not the original settlement, but rather a reconstruction.
 So the fort serves more as a history lesson than a true authentic experience.

-It’s free to walk through the grounds.
-Signs give visitors an idea of what it was like to live in early Nashville.
-The site was actually used to house settlers during a period of Native American battles, as the natives, seeing the American Revolution as an opportunity to fight back against the white man, launched regular attacks against the colonists.
+The site was actually used to house settlers during a period of Native American battles.
+The natives, seeing the American Revolution as an opportunity to fight back against the white man, launched regular attacks against the colonists.

 Four log cabins sit on the grounds.
 Signs explain that the original settlement was 247 feet by 123 feet, four times the size of the replica, and featured cabins for family living and blockade houses around the perimeter used for defense.